NA1384/RL-UAV/README.md

 jsbRender = True # will send UDP data to flight gear for rendering if True jsbRealTime = True  # will slow down the physics to portrait real time rendering
 ```

-Some utility files are also included under `/utils`, but they are mostly used for graphing data and aren't used in the `PPO-Plane.ipynb` itself, but included for review nonetheless.